 This post is part of the series 'Strings in .NET'.
 Be sure to check out the rest of the blog posts of the series!

 Comparing strings is different from comparing numbers.
-2 numbers are equal if their values are identical.
+Two numbers are equal if their values are identical.
 For instance, 1 is equal to 1, and 1 is not equal to 2.
 That's trivial.
 When it comes to strings, things are different.
 For instance, do you want a case-sensitive comparison?
 What about the different ways to write the same letter?
-For instance, the letter ß is common in German, but it's also possible to write it ss as it is easier on lots of keyboards.
+For instance, the letter ß is common in German, but it is also possible to write it as ss, which is easier on many keyboards.

 #Comparison modes